Rajpratik71/linux-manPages/getfacl.md

            Display the default access control list.

        -c, --omit-header
            Do not display the comment header (the first three lines of each file's output).

        -e, --all-effective
            Print all effective rights comments, even if identical to the rights defined by the ACL entry.

        -E, --no-effective
            Do not print effective rights comments.

        -s, --skip-base
-           Skip files that only have the base ACL entries (owner, group, oth‐ ers).
+           Skip files that only have the base ACL entries (owner, group, others).

        -R, --recursive
            List the ACLs of all files and directories recursively.

        -L, --logical
            Logical walk, follow symbolic links to directories.
 The default behavior is to follow symbolic link arguments, and skip symbolic links encountered in subdirectories.
-Only effective in combina‐ tion with -R.
+Only  effective  in combination with -R.

        -P, --physical
            Physical walk, do not follow symbolic links to directories.
 This also skips symbolic link arguments.
 Only effective in combination with -R.

        -t, --tabular
            Use an alternative tabular output format.
 The ACL and the default ACL are displayed side by side.
 Permissions that are ineffective due to the ACL mask entry are displayed capitalized.
-The entry tag names for the ACL_USER_OBJ and ACL_GROUP_OBJ entries are also dis‐ played in capital letters, which helps in spotting those entries.
+The entry tag names for the ACL_USER_OBJ and ACL_GROUP_OBJ entries are also displayed in capital letters, which helps in spotting those entries.

        -p, --absolute-names
            Do not strip leading slash characters (`/').
 The default behavior is to strip leading slash characters.

        -n, --numeric
            List numeric user and group IDs